duncantl/CodeAnalysis/Topics/topics.md

 ### Functions

-1. Refactoring functions to smaller, more modular functions
+1. Refactoring functions to smaller, more modular functions.
+Finding blocks that seem logically separate.
+Can use CodeDepends to block functions.
+Similar to parallelism.
 1. [Mostly done] [Duncan] Extract functions defined inside functions that do not modify the shared variables.
 To allow testing.
-   See Topics/extractFunctions/.
+   See Topics/extractFuns/.
    (DTL: I needed this for another purpose so implemented it.
 We had it as LAST, but different considerations arose.)
 1. [basics done] findGlobals() alternative that handles, e.g.,  pkg::fun as a single entity and not ::, pkg, fun.
    See explorations/findGlobals.R.
 (Nick: also done in rstatic, see [here](https://github.com/nick-ulle/rstatic/blob/master/R/collapse_namespaces.R)) and also recognizes fun in lapply(x, fun)  as  function and not a variable.
-1. Later, grow our findGlobals() to  a) descend into nested function definitions and thus handle closures correctly, b) identify variables that are used before being defined.
+1. Later, grow our findGlobals() to  a) [done] (see getGlobals) descend into nested function definitions and thus handle closures correctly, b) identify variables that are used before being defined.
+Issues with conditional evaluation.
 2. Rewrite functions to make explicit dependence on global variables, ie:
 ```{R}
 f = function(x) x + y